philipturner/swift-colab/Documentation/MagicCommands.md

 Build a Swift package for use inside a notebook.
 If a previous Jupyter session executed this command, import the cached build products.
 To avoid recompilation, the SwiftPM flags should match those present when the `%install` command last executed.

 - `SPEC` - Specification to insert into a package manifest.
 Use SwiftPM version 4.2\* syntax, such as `.package(url: "", .branch(""))`.
 Place the specification between single quotes to avoid colliding with string literals, which use double quotes.
-- `PRODUCT` - Any Swift module the debugger should compile and import.
+- `PRODUCT` - Each exported Swift module the debugger should build and import.

 > *Do not use version 5.0 syntax, such as `.package(url: "", branch: "")`.
 This syntax will be permitted in Swift-Colab v2.3.

-Although this utilizes cached build products, LLDB does not automatically detect those products. `%install` tells the Jupyter kernel to locate and optionally recompile each `PRODUCT`.
+Although the SwiftPM engine utilizes cached build products, LLDB does not automatically detect those products. `%install` tells the Jupyter kernel to locate and optionally recompile each `PRODUCT`.
 Always run the command before using external dependencies in a notebook.

 To build packages stored on the local computer, pass `$cwd` into `.package(path: "")`.
 This keyword substitutes with the current working directory, which is always `/content`.
 The example below demonstrates directory substitution.